 Visit the Red Light District

 Take in a piece of local culture by visiting the Red Light District.
 While this may not be for everyone, it is certainly a unique experience.
-There are two ways to do this: a self-guided tour may be less awkward (for you and the girls) as you can blend in with the locals instead of looking like a gawking tourist.
+There are two ways to do this: a profesionally guided or a self-guided tour.
+A self-guided tour may be less awkward (for you and the girls) as you can blend in with the locals instead of looking like a gawking tourist.
 However, you can learn a lot more about the district and laws surrounding it on a guided tour.
 Whichever way you decide to visit the Red Light District, please do not take pictures of the girls.
 Most of them are not proud to be doing this as a living and do not appreciate having their pictures taken.

 Go to a “Coffee Shop”

-Ahh…coffee shops-another unique culture experience that may not be for everyone.
+Ahh…coffee shops-another unique cultural experience that may not be for everyone.
 The marijuana laws in Amsterdam can be confusing.
 However, the majority of people visiting coffee shops are foreigners.
 Whether you decide to smoke (or try edibles) or not, just walking into a coffee shop is interesting.
 These cozy, smoke filled hang-out spots have special marijuana menus, and they are worth the visit.

 Take a canal cruise

 While Venice may be the city most famous for its canals, Amsterdam has 165 canals within its city limits.
-Various canal cruises are available, and are a good way to learn the history of Amsterdam.
+Various canal cruises are available, and they are a good way to learn the history of Amsterdam.
 Taking this tour in the beginning of your vacation has the added bonus of possibly filling up gaps in your itinerary.
 You never know what will peak your interest on these tours and what sites you’ll want to revisit later.

 Amsterdam is a unique city with plenty of unique things to do.
 If you’re not into visiting coffee shops and the red light district, don’t be fooled, there is so much more to this city than these risqué stops.
-From historical sites like the Anne Frank House to artsy spots like the Van Gogh Museum, Amsterdam has something for everyone.
+From historical sites, like the Anne Frank House to artsy spots, like the Van Gogh Museum, Amsterdam has something for everyone.